Anu3s/simple-java-maven/README.md

 the "Deliver" stage of your Pipeline.

-to add line in the script
+to add line in the script.
+For second build from here